 |Title:||Men's Soccer Graduate Assistant Coach|

-Brandon Kenney joined the University of Dallas soccer program as a player in 2003 and returned in 2017 for his 1st season as the assistant coach.
+Brandon Kenney joined the University of Dallas soccer program as a player in 2003 and returned in 2017 as the graduate assistant coach.
 Brandon was nominated as the team captain and season MVP his senior season in 2006.He finished his UD career with a 39-25-4 record and a .602 winning percentage.

 Upon graduation, Brandon received a professional cap in the League of Ireland Premier Division for Bray Wanderers Football Club.
 In 2010, Kenney co-founded the Crusader Alumni Soccer Fund.
 CASF’s mission is to further the prosperity of the soccer program through alumni involvement and financial support.
 Additionally, Brandon established an alumni soccer team where he managed, coached and played at the highest levels of the North Texas Premier Soccer Association, with championships in Divisions 3, 2 & 1B.
 Brandon has continued to support the Crusader Soccer program through alumni activities and fund raising.